Bardolph-Automation-Inc/bardolph/docs/language.rst

   time at dinner_time on "Table"

 An existing variable can be assigned to another.
 A variable can also get a copy of a color setting.
-For example
+For example:

 .. code-block:: lightbulb